Forestry operations at Haldon Forest Park

 What about the wildlife?

-Well managed forests are able to support more wildlife, and harvesting trees is an important part of a sustainable forest lifecycle.
+Harvesting trees is an important part of sustainable forest management.
 Before we start any forestry work, we carry out thorough ecological surveys to check for species such as birds, mammals, rodents, invertebrates, flora, and fungi.
-For example, Haldon Forest is home to important populations of reptiles, butterflies, and birds.
-We consider our survey findings against complex factors including tree health, how the ground slopes, soil condition, and likely rainfall when planning work that will support our long-term management plan.
-While working, we continue to check for wildlife and will adapt, pause or suspend work if necessary.
+For instance, Haldon Forest is home to scarce species of raptor and butterfly.

 Where can I find out more?